donejs/donejs/tutorials/getstarted/creating.md

 	    {});
     });

-This loads [can.Model] and uses it to create a constructor function that lets us create, retrieve, update, and delete models programmatically like:
+This loads CanJS's core, which includes [can.Model], and uses it to create a constructor function that lets us create, retrieve, update, and delete models programmatically like: